matrix-construct/construct/README.md

 #### Building from git (DEVELOPER PREVIEW INSTRUCTIONS)

+*This is only intended to allow development with dependencies that have not made their way to mainstream systems yet.* **Not for release.**

 The developer preview will install charybdis in a specific directory isolated from the system.
-It will not install and avoid using system libraries.
-Instead it will download and build the dependencies from the submodules we have pinned here and build them the way we have configured.
-Charybdis should be executed using those builds.
-You may need to set the `LD_LIBRARY_PATH` to the built libraries.
-This is not required for release.
+It will avoid using system libraries by downloading and building the dependencies from the submodules we have pinned here and build them the way we have configured.
+You may need to set the `LD_LIBRARY_PATH` to the built libraries and/or maintain an intact build directory.

 `./autogen.sh`
 `mkdir build`